blurrycontour/zuul-gerrit/doc/source/tutorials/quick-start.rst

 projects from merging broken code.

 This tutorial is entirely self-contained and may safely be run on a workstation.
-The only requirements are a network connection and the ability to run Docker containers.
+The only requirements are a network connection, the ability to run Docker containers, and at least 2GiB of RAM.

 This tutorial supplies a working Gerrit for code review, though the concepts you will learn apply equally to GitHub.